ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

 The boldface numbers tell us which of the three types of ON shifts each RA is *really* lacking, since they are the ones most below the target values.
 This tells us which shifts to prioritize when deciding what to assign.
 We will start with the RA most in need, indicated by the lowest of all boldfaced numbers.
 This is Kenobi, with a -1 for his ON 1 shifts.
 We will assign ON 1 for June 7 to Kenobi.
 We then see that the rest of the boldfaced numbers are all of the same magnitude so we will randomly assign between the other two shifts.
-In the end, out updated ON shifts per RA looks like this.
+In the end, our updated ON shifts per RA looks like this.

 <figure>
 <center>